 - Crushed Cardamom Pods – 4 to 5 pods

 Pour the milk into a saucepan.
 If you are using milk powder, mix it well with water without any lumps.
-Add all the ingredients and set it on medium to low fire.
-Stir lightly to dissolve the sugar or jaggery.
-Let it simmer for 5-6minutes, stirring occasionally.
+Add all the ingredients except the tea leaves and set it on medium to low fire.
+When it starts to roll at the surface, add in the tea leaves.
+Now the fun part – let it simmer for 5-6 minutes as you switch between increasing and decreasing the fire without letting the tea spill over.
 You may simmer for longer time if you want the tea more strong.
-Keep a watch and stirr often so the the milk doesn’t boil over.
-Switch off the fire and strain the tea.
+Switch off the fire when desired strength is achieved and strain the tea.
+Mix in your sweetener.

 Serve hot with snacks of your choice.
-You can drink it without any snacks too, it would still be lovely!
+It’s lovely even without any snacks!

 Do give this a try and let me know how you like it.